 DNA fingerprinting is a molecular genetic method that enables the identification of individuals using hair, blood, or other biological fluids or samples.
 This is able to be accomplished due to unique patterns (polymorphisms) in their DNA.
 It is also known as genetic fingerprinting, DNA typing, and DNA profiling.

-DNA fingerprinting, when used for forensic science, makes use of probes that target regions of DNA that are specific to humans, thus eliminating any possibility of contamination by extraneous DNA from bacteria, plants, insects or other sources.
+When used for forensic science, DNA fingerprinting makes use of probes that target regions of DNA specific to humans, thus eliminating any possibility of contamination by extraneous DNA from bacteria, plants, insects, or other sources.

-- Forensics: As most TV watchers know, DNA fingerprinting can be accomplished with a very small quantity of DNA, and is a sure-fire way to "finger" a culprit in a crime.
-Similarly, DNA fingerprinting can and does exonerate innocent people of crimes-- sometimes even crimes committed years ago.
-DNA fingerprinting can also be easily used to identify a decomposing body.
+Genetic fingerprinting can be used in criminal forensic investigations.
+A very small quantity of DNA is reliable enough in identifying individuals involved in a crime.
+Similarly, DNA fingerprinting can and does exonerate innocent people of crimes—sometimes even crimes committed years ago.
+DNA fingerprinting can also be used to identify a decomposing body.

-- Medicine: DNA fingerprinting serves several uses in medicine.
+DNA fingerprinting serves several uses in medicine.
 One important instance is identifying good genetic matches for organ or marrow donation.
-Doctors are also beginning to use DNA fingerprinting as a tool for designing "personalized" medical treatments for cancer patients.
-In at least one case, DNA fingerprinting was used to ensure that a tissue sample had been correctly labeled with the right patient's name.
+Doctors are beginning to use DNA fingerprinting as a tool for designing personalized medical treatments for cancer patients.
+Moreover, the process has been used to ensure that a tissue sample has been correctly labeled with the patient's name.